birgilv/mobile-applications/quiz_app/README.md

 This is an quiz application made in the course IDATA2305 - Mobile Application.
 The applcation is made my following the tutorial, section 3: Flutter & Dart Basics II - Fundementals deep dive [QUIZ APP], from the Udemy course "Flutter & Dart" - The complete Guide [2024 Edition].
 Here is a [link](https://www.udemy.com/course/learn-flutter-dart-to-build-ios-android-apps/?couponCode=SKILLS4SALEA) to the online course.

+## Installation
+1. Clone this repository quiz_app
+2. Select an emulator to launch
+3. Navigate to the main.dart file and the main function
+4. Run the application

 ## App architecture
 The Quiz App follows a simple, structured architecture that separates files into different layers.
 The architecture is designed for maintainability and scalability, focusing on breaking down the app's functionality into smaller, reusable components.
 This approach leverages the strengths of Dart and Flutter in creating clean, responsive, and fast UI applications.